Sanskriti School: Overview

-The school has 60% of seats are for the children of Group A officers, of the who enter service through the Civil Services Examination, this includes Group A officers of Indian Foreign Service (IFS), Indian Administrative Service (IAS), Indian Revenue Service (IRS), Indian Police Service (IPS).
-Besides this 10% for general public, 5% for staff and 25% for children under the Economically Weaker Section (EWS) category.
+Sixty percent of seats are for the children of Group A officers, who enter service through the Civil Services Examination, this includes Group A officers of Indian Foreign Service (IFS), Indian Administrative Service (IAS), Indian Revenue Service (IRS), Indian Police Service (IPS), Indian Engineering Services (IES).
+Besides this 10% for the general public, 5% for staff and 25% for children under the Economically Weaker Section (EWS) category.